MrKinau/ResourcePackValidator/doc/VALIDATORS.md

 ## ModelIsJsonObjectValidator
 Checks if all json files located in a namespaces models directory are JsonObjects.
 This is a basic check, which should never fail, but it's a requirement for all other model based checks.

+## ModelParentValidator
+Checks if a model has a valid parent, the parent needs to be inside the same resource pack or referencing a vanilla model.
+This check does not fail if no parent is set.

 ## ModelHasAnyTextureValidator
 Checks if a model has at least one texture assigned to it.
 This check does not fail if the model has an existing parent model.